 The compensation committee annually reviews our goals and objectives related to the compensation of the named executive officers.
 During that review, the compensation committee considers the balance between short-term compensation and long-term incentives, evaluates the performance of the named executive officers in light of established goals and objectives, considers our prior performance and our relative shareholder return and sets the compensation levels of the named executive officers based on that evaluation.
 In addition, the Chief Executive Officer and Vice President of Human Resources provide the compensation committee with additional analyses and recommendations which reflects such factors as level of experience, time at position and applicable skillset as to the compensation of the named executive officers, although neither the Chief Executive Officer nor the Vice President of Human Resources makes recommendations about his/her own compensation to the compensation committee.
-Historically, the compensation committee has not hired outside compensation consultants to conduct a direct analysis of our compensation levels; however, we subscribe to databases maintained by two independent consultant companies, which include aggregated data with respect to industrial machinery and equipment manufacturing companies but which do not include specific data for the individual companies included in the dataset.
+Historically, the compensation committee has not hired outside compensation consultants to conduct a direct analysis of our compensation levels; however, we subscribe to databases maintained by two independent consultant companies, which include aggregated total cash compensation data with respect to industrial machinery and equipment manufacturing companies but which do not include specific data for the individual companies included in the dataset.
 The independent consultants gather data from both large and small companies and adjust the dataset to present the information, eliminating the impact of company size.
-The compensation committee was the compensation committee would generally view compensation to be reasonable if it is within 35% of the range as presented in the dataset after considering the factors described above.
-Although the compensation committee would generally view compensation to be reasonable if it is within 35% of the range as presented in the dataset after considering the factors described above.
-Although the compensation committee wo
+The compensation committee does not know the identities of the companies included in the dataset.
+Once the compensation committee has determined appropriate total cash compensation levels (consisting of base salary and cash bonus targets) for the named executive officers, the compensation committee uses the data to confirm that those compensation levels are reasonable based on that data.
+Although it does not set specific benchmarks for reasonable compensation levels based on the dataset, the compensation committee would generally view total cash compensation to be reasonable if it is within 35% of the 50th percentile as presented in the dataset, assuming target bonus levels and considering the factors described above.
+Total cash compensation in 2008 was considered to be reasonable, based on the above and given the promotion of Aaron Jagdfeld to CEO and York Ragen to CFO in September 2008.
+Our compensation committee anticipates that total cash compensation in 2009 will fall within 35% of the 50th percentile, except for Clement Feng and Aaron Jagdfeld's compensation.
+Mr. Feng's compensation would be 102% above the 50th percentile, as a result of the special bonus granted to him, described in "Executive compensation-Employment agreements and severance benefits."
+Mr. Jagdfeld's compensation at targeted levels in 2009 would be 55% below the 50th percentile, and the compensation committee approved in January 2010 an increase in his base salary and targeted bous level, described in "Executive compensation-Employment agreements and severance benefits," which will bring his compensation more in line with the dataset range.
+Total cash compensation for the other named executive officers in 2009 would be 13% to 32% below the 50th percentile of the dataset at their target bonus level.
+Although the compensation committee reviews this data by position annually and attempts to award salaries and bonuses that are reasonable in light of such data, the compensation committee does not identify a specific peer group for the purpose of benchmarking executive compensation.
+In the future, we anticipate that the compensation committee may elect to identify a peer group of specified companies in consultation with Hewitt for purposes of establishing the compensation of the named executive officers and other senior executive officers.